 Certificate in Chinese Language Courses

 The Certificate Course in Chinese Language may be taken in the Putonghua stream or the Cantonese stream.
-Its curriculum extends over two years comprised of three terms each year, l5 hours per week, from 9:30 a.m. to 12:20 p.m., Monday through Friday.
+In the 2021/22 academic year, we will run the second-year classes (Cantonese 2 and Putonghua 2) for three terms, 15 hours per week, from 9:30 a.m. to 12:20 p.m., Monday through Friday.
 The course also incorporates a variety of cultural visits such as local style restaurants, markets or museums, bringing students to the target language venues and neighborhoods in the city, guide them utilizing the language in a real-world context.

 The courses are intended for those whose mother tongue is not Chinese.
 They are taught by experienced teachers, who are native speakers of Chinese.